sj-agency-1/apb-website/src/content/advantages/en/no-expertise-needed.md

 ---
-title: "No Expertise Needed: The Service Does Everything for You"
+title: 'No Expertise Needed: The Service Does Everything for You'
 description: "You don't need to be an expert in digital product development.
 You just need to answer the questionnaire."
-excerptTitle: "No Expertise Needed"
+excerptTitle: 'No Expertise Needed'
 excerptDescription: "You don't need to be an expert in digital product development or marketing.
 You just need to honestly answer the questionnaire — the AI does everything else."
 publishDate: 2025-12-05
-heroImage: "/src/assets/images/posts/advantages/7.webp"
+heroImage: '/src/assets/images/posts/advantages/7.webp'
-tags: ["Simplicity", "For Beginners"]
+tags: ['Simplicity', 'For Beginners']
 isArchive: false
 ---